lucastrentim/tesla-model-y-checklist/README.md

 - [ ] Play a familiar track through the sound system and confirm that all speakers work (use the balance and fader controls) and there are no unexpected clicks, etc.
 - [ ] Fold mirrors
+- [ ] Adjust mirrors
+- [ ] Check rear view mirror
 - [ ] Check all interior lights, and that all reading lights turn on with a press
-  - [ ] Puddle lights, door pocket lighting, overhead lights, etc.
+  - [ ] Puddle lights, door pocket lighting, overhead lights, passenger foot light etc.
   - [ ] Check steering wheel control lights
+  - [ ] Check window door lights
 - [ ] Check windshield all around
 - [ ] Inspect the headliner all around (no grease, damage or scuffs)
 - [ ] Inspect both coat hooks (should extend, retract and latch)